 Workplaces are far safer now than they were even a few decades ago.
-Even still, the Bureau of Labor Statistics says there are 3.4 workers comp claims filed for every 100 full-time employees.
+Still, the Bureau of Labor Statistics says there are 3.4 workers comp claims filed for every 100 full-time employees.

-So, we compiled all the latest reports from the key national players in safety and insurance to empower you to better help your clients.
+We compiled all the latest reports from the key sources in safety and insurance to empower you to better help your clients.

 Too often, insurers associate high-risk industries with high rates of injury.
 The logic behind the sentiment makes sense, but when you dive into the numbers, the story isn’t so simple.